Lucas Industries: CAV

-CAV Ltd was headquartered in Acton, London making diesel fuel injection equipment for diesel engine manufacturers worldwide and electrical equipment for commercial and military vehicles.
+CAV Ltd. was headquartered in Acton, London making diesel fuel injection equipment for diesel engine manufacturers worldwide and electrical equipment for commercial and military vehicles.

 The company was formed by Charles Anthony Vandervell (1870–1955), making accumulators, electric carriage lamps, and switchboards in Willesden.

-In 1904 the firm, moved to Warple Way, Acton.
+In 1904, the firm moved to Warple Way, Acton.
 The firm pioneered the dynamo-charged battery principle and in 1911 it produced the world's first lighting system used on a double-decker bus.
 By 1918 1,000 employees were making vehicle electrics and aircraft magnetos.
 Wireless components were also made from 1923.

 In 1926 CAV was bought by Lucas.
 In 1931, CAV in partnership with Robert Bosch, became CAV-Bosch Ltd and began making fuel injection pumps for the diesel industry and later fuel systems for aircraft.
 Lucas bought Bosch's interest out in 1937 and it became CAV Ltd in 1939.
 In 1978 the company's name became Lucas CAV.
 In 1980 the Acton factory employed around 3,000 people making heavy-duty electric equipment for commercial vehicles, by this time high volume diesel fuel injection manufacturing had been relocated to larger modern factories in Kent, Suffolk, Gloucestershire, and many countries throughout the world.
 Acton continued to make low volume specialist pumps for the military and for Gardner engines.

 The electrical business was sold to US company Prestolite Electric in 1998 and remained at Acton until relocating to nearby Greenford in 2005.

 The diesel fuel injection equipment research, engineering, and manufacturing business known in later years as Lucas Diesel Systems Ltd continue at all of the worldwide sites (with the exception of those in Japan and South Carolina, US, which had closed by this time) and since 2000 has been owned by Delphi, a US-domiciled automotive parts and systems manufacturer.
 The name has been changed to Delphi, and the business is a major part of the Delphi Powertrain Division.

-Worldwide dieselfuel injection business sites: England - Gillingham, Kent; Park Royal, London; Stonehouse, Gloucestershire.
+Worldwide diesel fuel injection business sites: England - Gillingham, Kent; Park Royal, London; Stonehouse, Gloucestershire.
 France - Blois and La Rochelle.
 Brazil - São Paulo.
 Mexico - Saltillo.
 Spain - Sant Cugat, Barcelona.
-Turkey - Ismir.
+Turkey - İzmir.
 India - Mannure, Chennai.
 Korea - Changwon, Busan.